 Died: 1793, aged 37.

-This Austrian princess married the future king of France when she was a teenager.
+This foreign princess married the future king of France when she was a teenager.

 Famously, in France, Marie Antoinette became obsessed with clothes, lovers, and parties.